Linda, Listen to ME!

 Finally, I pulled away and went straight to Panera Bread for lunch.
 Panera Bread is my favorite place to eat, next to home.
 I always get the Fuji Apple Chicken Salad with Balsamic Vinaigrette on the side.
 I can no longer eat their lovely whole grain baguettes because I am gluten intolerant.
 Sad, huh?
 Poor me…poor, poor pitiful me.

 I packed up my salad, got in my car, and prayed as I drove toward the overpass where she stood, “Please be there, please be there!”
 She was still there!
 You would think I won the lottery!
-I quickly drove up the highway ramp, exited, got back on the highway, and exited again where she was standing, all the while, digging in my purse for money. $10?
+I quickly drove up the highway ramp, exited, got back on the highway, and exited again where she was standing, all the while digging in my purse for money. $10?
 No!
 This was at least a $20 transgression.
 Yes, $20.
 Like God would be more impressed with that.
 I’m a moron!

 This time, when the light turned red, there were four cars in front of me.
 I threw my car in park, got out, and ran to her (she was limping so badly the first time, I didn’t want her to have to hobble up the hill.
 I felt bad enough as it was).
 I handed her the money, hugged her sweaty, dirty body, returned the blessing she offered me first, and ran back to my car, which, by then, was blocking traffic.

 Now, I know what you may be thinking, “You’re such a sucker, Linda!
 It was all an act and the limp was fake”.
 Maybe that’s true, but here’s the thing.
-I don’t give a rip if it was all staged for effect and God doesn’t either.
+I don’t give a rip if it was all staged for effect, and God doesn’t either.
 He only wants to know where our hearts are.
-Then, he wants to dig in there and transform them if we allow him to.
+Then, He wants to dig in there and transform them if we allow him to.

 Not surprisingly, this lesson was just beginning.
 They say life repeats its lessons over and over until we get them.
 And I am, hands down, to God’s dismay, the world’s slowest learner.
-This, clearly, was going to require some additional work and God was happy to oblige.
+This, clearly, was going to require some additional work, and God was happy to oblige.

 On the same evening of my encounter with the smelly likes of Jesus, I attended a gathering of old high school friends.
-Those encounters always include the ones we never liked and I had the misfortune of sitting next to one of them.
-She was still as crabby and mean as she was then with some additional flab and wrinkles – which secretly delighted me.
+Those encounters always include the ones we never liked, and I had the misfortune of sitting next to one of them.
+She was still as crabby and mean as she was then, with some additional flab and wrinkles – which secretly delighted me.

 I hate to call myself out on this, but it’s pertinent to this story.
 Please don’t judge me, I do enough of that on my own.
 Anyway, one of my honest-to-goodness friends asked me how my work with the homeless for St. Vincent dePaul was going (I know, busted!).
 Well, this woman with no filter, began to spew her indignation toward those nasty homeless people who have the nerve, the nerve, to interrupt her life!
 If, if, she was going to give any of them money she wanted to control what they did with it.
 Great!

 I sat and listened to her rail against them and mumbled under my breath, “Lord, really?
 Did you set this up?
 It would be just like you!
 Fine.
 Can I get a beer, because this is going to take a while, isn’t it?
-By the way, have I said how sorry I am that we have to revisit my cold, hard indifference to those you love so deeply?
+By the way, have I said how sorry I am that we have to revisit my cold, hard indifference to those You love so deeply?

 I would soon have an hour’s drive home to ponder it all, in particular, my hesitation to discuss it with that woman at our meeting (she’s not really my friend anyway) The words God spoke to my heart penetrated my very soul, “Woe to you, Linda.
 You hypocrite!
 Don’t even think about judging her!”
 Right, okay, I have no right to judge anyone.
 But, what I wanted to say to her – I needed to hear myself.
 So here it goes…